 When a user has no access to a model, no model actions or options are available.
 When a user has no access to a menu item, it doesn't appear on the Actions menu.

-Watch this tutorial video to learn more about setting up model access permissions.
+Learn about setting up model access permissions.